 The gradual restart of New York is in its final phase.
 However, business owners must not become complacent.
 They should remain strict with the implementation of safety protocols according to the state’s reopening guidelines.
-The path to the full recovery of the state may be long and daunting, but with discipline, cooperation, and proper planning, New Yorkers can surpass the storm – just like how they have done with previous pandemic outbreaks.
+The path to the full recovery may be long and daunting, but with discipline, cooperation, and proper planning, New Yorkers can surpass the storm – just like how they have done with previous pandemic outbreaks.

 To help New Yorkers safely move forward, business owners can use free reopening plan and checklist templates from iAuditor by SafetyCulture and help give their employees and customers peace of mind as the state gets back on track.

 Disclaimer: Please note that these checklists are hypothetical examples and provide basic information only.
 They are not intended to take the place of medical advice, diagnosis, or treatment.
 You should also seek professional advice to determine if the use of such checklists are permissible in your workplace or jurisdiction.